sonobeacon/iOS-SonoNet-SDK/README.md

 We will provide you with the SDK as well as the Api key and the Location Id.
 Note: The location Id is an identifier used to determine a particular location/environment in which beacons can be detected.
 E.g. Your retail store is equipped with 5 Sono beacons, thus only those 5 beacons (which are associated to the location) are detected by the SDK.
 Skip adding the location Id to the SonoNetCredentials if you do not want to detect only certain Sono beacons within a single environment.

+Note: The ContentView is an UI component that controls the display of content via the SDK.
+Mainly, the content associated to a beacon is displayed in a web view, whereby individual functions extend and enhance the user experience.
+You don't need to use the ContentView if you want to handle the display of content by yourself.

 ## Inside your app

 ### Swift

 Go to your ViewController you want to use SonoNet, import sonolib and instantiate the SonoNet singleton.
-The ContentView is an UI component that controls the display of content via the SDK.
-Mainly, the content associated to a beacon is displayed in a web view, whereby individual functions extend and enhance the user experience.
-You don't need to use the ContentView if you want to handle the display of content by yourself.

 ```swift
 import sonolib